why Microvast Holdings Inc [MVST] is a Good Choice for Investors After New Price Target of $8.75

-Microvast Holdings Inc [NASDAQ: MVST] stock went on a downward path that fall over -6.67% on Thursday, amounting to a one-week price decrease of less than -4.27%.
+Microvast Holdings Inc [NASDAQ: MVST] traded at a high on Thursday, posting a 5.83 gain after which it closed the day’ session at $1.27.
 The company report on November 9, 2023 at 4:05 PM that Microvast Reports Third Quarter 2023 Financial Results.

 Revenue increased 107.5% year over year to $80.1 million.